TWUOnline/ldrs664/_pages/unit-2.md

 <strong>[I'm wondering whether you'd like to move any of the quotes or content from the Overview to the Topics?
 We could shorten it a bit, to give students a brief summary of what they'll be learning, not necessarily explaining the topics yet.]</strong>

-As <a href="http://billmoyers.com/content/conversation-maya-angelou">Maya Angelou</a> discusses, belonging to one's self is an ongoing journey -- a journey that is not always easy. <strong>[the link isn't working.
-Could you check the source?]</strong>
+As <a href="http://billmoyers.com/content/conversation-maya-angelou" target="_blank" rel="noopener">Maya Angelou</a> discusses, belonging to one's self is an ongoing journey -- a journey that is not always easy. <strong>[Do we need a link here?
+I assume we don't want students to watch the video yet?]</strong>
 <blockquote>"I belong to myself."

 -- Maya Angelou, 1973</blockquote>